KidsSMIT/KS-BOT/README.md

 - KS-Bot can now track timezone, during message request

 # Important Updates
+- "KS-Bot 1.5.0": Allows KS-Bot to notify you on the client side, when your timer is over
 - "KS-Bot 1.4.0": Allows for server to be able to track your time zone for accurate timers.
 - "KS-Bot 1.2.0": Added node-fetch to the packaging process of app, in turn fixing last release starting up error.
 - "KS-Bot Official Release": First official release of KS-BOT, all it allows is back and forth communication between client and KS-BOT server